 Judgments and estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-The Group also included, as one of its main considerations, the impact of the continuing impact of COVID-19 pandemic in making significant judgments and assumptions.

 The Group based its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Group.
 Such changes are reflected in the assumptions when they occur.